basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 ### Write Performance/Write safety

-These values can be adjusted to tune between write performance, and write saftey.
-The general rule is, the faster you want your writes perform (eg., a larger buffer), the less safe they are (more data could be lost in a crash).
+These values can be adjusted to tune between write performance, and write safety.
+The general rule is, the faster you want your writes perform (e.g. a larger buffer), the less safe they are (more data could be lost in a crash).

 #### Sync

 {{#1.4.0+}}
 This parameter defines how new key/value data is placed in the recovery log.
 The recovery log is only used if the Riak program crashes or the server loses power unexpectedly.
-The parameter's original intent was to guarantee that each new key / value was written to the physical disk before leveldb responded with "write good".
+The parameter's original intent was to guarantee that each new key / value was written to the physical disk before LevelDB responded with "write good".
 The reality in modern servers is that many layers of data caching exist between the database program and the physical disks.
 This flag influences only one of the layers.

 Setting this flag `true` guarantees the write operation will be slower, but does not actually guarantee the data was written to the physical device.
 The data has likely been flushed from the operating system cache to the disk controller.
 The disk controller may or may not save the data if the server power fails.
 Setting this flag "false" allows faster write operations and depends upon the operating system's memory mapped I/O conventions to provide reasonable recovery should the Riak program fail, but not if server power fails.
 {{/1.4.0+}}